learn-co-curriculum/ios-environment-setup-summary/README.md

 ![GCC](https://dl.dropboxusercontent.com/s/9m0nbrhd5szrjbk/2015-05-03%20at%208.22%20PM.png)

-Any output about `no input files` is fine, what you don't want to see is something like this:
+Any output about `no input files` is fine.
+What you don't want to see is something like this:

 ```bash
 $ gcc
 -bash: gcc: command not found
 ```

-You also might get something about accepting terms of service from Apple, if you do, go through that process.
+You also might get something about accepting terms of service from Apple.
+If you do, go through that process.

 ### CocoaPods